robalb/my-website/astro-website/src/pages/posts/camac-cc32.md

 - F is the function code to be performed at the selected module and subadress.
   If you want to know the function codes supported by a module you will have to read its documentation.

-When a crate controller issues a command, the selected module will respond with an X signal (indicating that the command was accepted) and a Q signal.
+When a command is issued, the selected module will respond with an X signal (indicating that the command was accepted) and a Q signal, whose meaning depends on the function code of the command.
-For simplicity, you can see X and Q as two boolean variables.
+You can see X and Q as two boolean variables.<br>

-NAF commands are typically divided into two categories: **READ** commands and **WRITE** commands.<br>
-You can find out which function codes a module supports by reading its documentation, but in general:

-- Function codes in the range 0-7 are READ commands.
-These commands can return additional data other than Q and X. This means that when a READ command is executed, the crate controller will receive data from the selected module.
-- Function codes in the range 16-23 are WRITE commands.
-These commands accept up to 24 bits of additional data other than N, A, and F. This means that when a WRITE command is executed, the crate controller will send data to the selected module.
+Additionally, up to 24 bits of data can be transferred with each command

 ### The Look At Me signal